Dungeons & Dragons controversies: Concerns about Satanism and suicide

 In Dark Dungeons by Jack T. Chick, a girl gets involved in wicca through the "occult training" she receives while playing Dungeons & Dragons.
 Later she converts to Christianity and rejects the game, burning the materials and avoiding Hell, which is explicitly stated as the destination of all D&D players.

-At various times in its history, Dungeons & Dragons has received bad publicity for alleged or perceived promotion of such practices as Satanism, witchcraft, suicide, pornography, and murder.
+At various times in its history, Dungeons & Dragons (and fantasy role-playing games in general) has been accused of promoting such practices as Satanism, witchcraft, suicide, pornography, and murder.
 Especially during the 1980s, certain religious groups accused the game of encouraging sorcery and the veneration of demons.
-Throughout the history of role-playing games, many of these criticisms have been aimed not at D&D specifically, but at the whole genre of fantasy role-playing games.

 The concept of Dungeons & Dragons as Satanic was linked to concerns about Satanic ritual abuse, in that both presumed the existence of large, organized Satanic cults and societies.
 Sources such as the Dark Dungeons tract from Chick Publications portray D&D as a recruitment tool for these organizations.